cncaridine/coffee-r-us/README.md

 Limited platform for high school students to show case their hand-made pottery, specifically mugs.

 ## Purpose:
-The app provides a platform to showcase their artistic skills and collect money to donate to local nonprofits.
+The app provides a platform to showcase students' artistic skills and use the proceeds to donate to local nonprofits.

 ## Targeted Users:
 Coffee mugs lovers and/or art lovers.

 ## Unsolved Problems:
 All of the planned functionality was successfully coded.
-There were some styling components that were abandoned - creating equal sized divs for products on the index route.

 ## Technologies Used:
 ###  *HTML